tomaspalma/ldts-pacman/docs/README.md

 a buffer between the complex implementation of the Lanterna library and our game which will not use all the functionality of Lanterna.

-This also goes along with the *SOLID* principles of dependency inversion.

 **The implementation**

 ![](https://cdn.discordapp.com/attachments/1039541372723662868/1045298116083064893/image.png)